 The ideal solution is for the cardholder to conduct the entire transaction without needing to reveal account numbers and PINs to an intermediate party.
 The Center for Continuing Medical Education has such a solution with its online registration and payment website, and all CME conference coordinators are encouraged to use this system.
 Still, mailed registration forms remain very common as are registrations received by telephone.
 And these both obligate the cardholder to provide payment card account information to that intermediate party – the individual or organization between the cardholder and the processing bank.

 The University’s Payment Card Policy has requirements for individuals and organizations that act in this intermediate manner.
 This policy sets the requirements for the use of payment card terminals, including virtual terminals; requires individuals that conduct payment card transactions to complete the PCI Compliance computer based learning module; and defines how, and by whom, payment card information may be managed.
 If you are managing credit card payments, you must complete the PCI CBL and submit to an audit of your procedures for handling and securing credit card information.
-It is no longer an option for you to request CCME staff to process bank card payments.
-CCME staff will direct you or the registrant to the activity website to complete the payment process.
+While it is not preferred to request CCME staff to process bank card payments, CCME staff can create a link to an online invoice that may be sent to any credit card payee.
+This service not only is available for registrants but also can be provided to vendor applying to display at your CME activity.

-In short, the Payment Card Policy should make CCME’s conference registration system a far more practical and safer means of collecting payments from your registrants.
+In short, the Payment Card Policy should make CCME’s conference registration system a far more practical and safer means of collecting payments from your registrants; and our ability to create links to online invoices can speed up the payment process for vendor displays.